BlueOrionBlockchain/stellar_workshops/README.md

 If you plan to do a meetup or workshop feel free to use our documents.
 For more details you can join our keybase.io team "blueorion" or via our website https://blueorion.cc

 We are looking forward to expand the Stellar universe.

+##Documents and Content

+- Meetup 1: Short introduction on SmartStellar (BlueOrion) and Soneso and results of the meeting

+- Meetup 2:
+a) General Tutorial on Stellar Basics (by Soneso)
+b) Overview on Stellar UseCases
+c) Fundamentals of the Stellar Consensus Protocol

+- Meetup 3: Workshop "How to create a Stellar token".
+- Meetup 4: Workshop at University Munich (TUM) "How to create a Stellar token".
+- Meetup 5: Was held due to the visit of Kori and Lisa from the foundation.
+There have been no slides just a visit at the beergarden.
+- Meetup 6: Update on the SCF activities, tokenization and regulations, Blue Orion Subscription Service
+- Meetup 7: Introduction of Stellar to the "Stellar WorkGroup" within https://www.blockchain-bayern.de/

+Next Meetup planned on 12.02.2020, Agenda: Create a Stellar token for https://www.blockchain-bayern.de/